 For years, I’ve seen those peanut butter cup cookie recipes circulating online around holiday time.
 You know the ones.
 The peanut butter cookies with a miniature peanut butter cup pressed in the middle.
 I usually just pass them by, but this year, I thought, why not make them dairy-free with homemade chocolate candy cups?
 Better yet, I can even make them top allergen free for everyone to enjoy!
 And thus, these sun butter cup brownies were born.

 But wait, I thought we were talking about peanut butter cookies?
 In the comments of one of those traditional peanut butter cup cookies, someone mentioned that they are even better made with brownie batter.
-I happened to have an Enjoy Life Gluten-Free & Allergy-Friendly Brownie Mix on hand, so it seemed worth a try.
+I happened to have a dairy-free brownie mix on hand, so it seemed worth a try.